timkahlke/LongRead_tutorials/docs/SU_I.md

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
-  Depending on your internet connection and computer this may take quite a while but shouldn't take more than 30 minutes.
+  Depending on your internet connection and computer this may take up to an hour.
+However you can just leave it running in the background until it's done.
 </div>

 After the install script is done close the terminal and re-open it.
 Your Ubuntu is now ready to do some serious bioinformatics!